Jonah Hex (film): Music

-Heavy metal band Mastodon scored the film.
+Sludge metal band Mastodon scored the film.
 Troy Sanders, bassist/vocalist of Mastodon, on their contribution to the film:

 "Some of it was heavy, some of it was very moody.
 A lot of it was spacey, Melvins B-sides, Pink Floyd-like, surreal outer space, like Neil Young's Dead Man.
 Swirling, nausea music".

 Sanders added that the collaboration felt natural: "Since day one, we've always written albums thinking the music was the score of a movie.
 Then we'll create the lyrics or storyline on top of that, as if we're writing the dialog to match the movie's cinematography".

 The soundtrack is an hour-long instrumental, including five full songs and numerous smaller musical themes.
 Selections were added to scenes in the film by composer John Powell (Shrek, The Bourne Identity), and others were adapted for the London Orchestra for exceptionally epic moments.
 Sanders explained: "We wrote variations on themes for each character, different variables for a bunch of riffs: faster, slower, heavier, lighter.
 It's the Darth Vader approach".